 36 George Street, Charleston

 At the intersection of King and George Streets in Charleston, South Carolina, The Pinch (from Philadelphia-based Method Co.) will add another address to the city’s luxury hotel scene.
-The apartment-style rooms come with a full kitchen and laundry facilities.
+The luxurious rooms come with a full kitchen and laundry facilities.
 The Pinch is now open to Charleston locals and visitors.

 THE BEAUFORT BONNET COMPANY | @thebeaufortbonnetcompany